Preservation Parks of Delaware County

 Preservation Parks of Delaware County’s mission is to protect and conserve the natural and historic features of Delaware County and to inspire outdoor exploration and learning.
 If spending time outdoors and promoting wildlife is your calling, Preservation Parks offers a number of volunteer opportunities.

 Gallant Farm just Northwest of Delaware is a representation of a Depression-era farm, and includes a farmhouse with period furnishings, a barn with historic 1890’s timbers, a granary, machine shed and barnyard, demonstration crop fields, vegetable garden, orchard, and pond.
 Visitors encounter costumed interpreters completing their daily chores — plowing the fields, tending the garden, or cooking on a wood-burning stove.
-Gallant Farm Volunteer opportunities include Farm House Docent, Farm Interpreter, Farm Hand and Livestock Hand.
+Gallant Farm Volunteer opportunities include House Docents, Livestock Hands, Garden Hands, and Field Trip Leaders.

 Land Stewards spend time outdoors and promoting wildlife.
 As a Land Steward you may pull invasive plants, monitor a bird box trail, be a grounds & trail keeper, maintain a native plant garden as a Native Garden Keeper, participate in a number of citizen science opportunities, and attend Bio Blitz events.
 BioBlitz events are intended to serve a quick surveys of many species in an area, usually done by several individuals over a 24-hour period.